martinpiper/BombJack/README.md

 This started life as a working schematic for the video display portion of the original Bomb Jack arcade hardware.
 Why bother, you're probably asking?
 Well if you have to ask then perhaps you're not the right audience. :)

 The version 1.0 of this work was approximately interface pin and chip compatible with the original hardware schematic.
-Now since V2.0 the hardware has progressed to add extra features not present in the original, such as addressable RAM instead of ROMs, extra display blanking capability etc.
+Now since V2.0 the hardware has progressed to add extra features not present in the original, such as addressable RAM instead of ROMs, extra display blanking capability, X and Y pixel scroll logic added etc.

 ## Background